 Inquiries can be directed to the Australian Passport Information Service on 131 232, or in writing to the address shown below.
 If you write to the department we will reply within 14 days of receiving your inquiry.
 If we cannot answer your question quickly, we will keep you informed of our progress in finding the answer.

 We work hard to improve our service and we welcome your input about how we can make it even better.

-Please submit compliments, complaints or comments to us online or by telephoning the Australian Passport Information Service (APIS) on 131 232.
+Please submit compliments, complaints or comments to us online.

 You may also provide feedback about our service by writing to: